Subscribe to PHP Freaks RSS

 echo $str; // Output: It's foopub time!
 Free drinks at the bar!

-However, we can also make use of our new back slashed assertion friend \K instead of using a lookbehind construct, like so:
+However, we can also make use of our new escape sequence friend \K instead of using a lookbehind, like so:

 $str = 'It\'s foobar time!
 Free drinks at the bar!';